variety4me/niri_docs/docs/Configuration-Window-Rules.md

 Can be `true` or `false`.
 Matches `true` for windows that are target of an ongoing window screencast.

-> [!NOTE]
+!!!
+NOTE
-> This only matches individual-window screencasts.
+    This only matches individual-window screencasts.
-> It will not match windows that happen to be visible in a monitor screencast, for example.
+    It will not match windows that happen to be visible in a monitor screencast, for example.

 ```kdl
 // Indicate screencasted windows with red colors.